Thousands of Black women began using the hashtag #BlackWomenAtWork on Twitter this week to share their experiences of bigotry in the workplace.

-I definitely feel that their attempts at personally attacking Ms. Waters, is just a way to try and discredit or downplay her insight and opinions.
+Their attacks on Ms. Waters, is just a way to try and discredit and downplay her intelligence and opinions.

-In white dominated spaces Black people constantly have to police themselves so that they are not playing into stereotypes that whites have of them, which is often times unavoidable.
-I know that I must always make sure that I am not seeming aggressive and angry, I have to cut people slack who say things that might offend me, I run the risk of always being undermined and having to prove my worth to people whose precense and mediocracy have worked for them their whole lives.
+In white dominated spaces, Black people constantly have to police themselves so that they are not playing into stereotypes that whites have of them–which is often times unavoidable.
+I know that I must always make sure that I am not seeming aggressive and angry, I have to cut people slack who say things that might offend me, I run the risk of always being undermined and I have to prove my worth to people whose precense and mediocracy have worked for them their whole lives.

-This comes to much of a surprise to me having spent my whole life in South Central, Los Angeles segregated with Blacks and Hispanics.
-To go from this, to mainstream America which comes with its own rules, ideas and regulations, made me once think to myself, I see why some people just stay within the confines of the inner city, mainstream America is its own beast…
+This comes to much of a surprise to me as someone who spent my whole life in South Central, Los Angeles segregated with Blacks and Hispanics.
+Coming to an institution such as HSU comes with its own rules, ideas and regulations–which made me once think to myself one day, I see why some people just stay within the confines of the inner city, mainstream America is its own beast.

 All of this, is the reason why my goal is autonomous Black businesses.
-I do not have the time to prove that I am worthy of some position that I will most likely be looked over for anyways.
 I want to be the boss of myself and prove myself, to myself.

-I know however, that coming from the inner city I have little next to nothing in terms of resources or wealth to start a business so I must work for someone, save money and invest it to eventually acquire residual income and ultimately wealth.
-This is extremely important as someone from the inner city where we have been systematically attacked and disenfranchised as to keep us away from acquiring large amounts of wealth.
-Working for someone else especially what they paying these days, will have me living paycheck to paycheck my whole life and continue the designed cycle of dying broke and Black in America.
+I know however that coming from the inner city, I have little next to nothing in terms of resources or wealth to start a business so I must work for someone, save money and invest it to eventually acquire residual income and ultimately wealth.
+This is extremely important as someone from the inner city, where we have been systematically attacked and disenfranchised as a way to keep us away from acquiring large amounts of wealth.
+Working for someone else especially what they are paying these days, will have me living paycheck to paycheck my whole life and continuing the designed cycle of dying broke and Black in America.